How Postgres CTIDs Gave Me a 30x Speedup on Processing 200 Million Rows

 Processing data at scale efficiently is hard.
 Algorithms and strategies that run very quickly at a few thousand or even a few million rows quickly crumble when tables grow to hundreds of millions or billions of rows.
 The bottleneck almost always shifts from CPU to I/O, and solutions that feel correct on paper fall apart when the disk can't keep up.

 Let's call this table work_item.
 An important detail: the work_item table was completely static — no external inserts, updates, or deletes were happening on it during processing.
 The work I needed to perform on each row was not computationally heavy either.
-This was fundamentally an I/O-bound problem.

 I'm writing this in C# with Npgsql (the PostgreSQL driver for .NET), but the core concepts — random vs. sequential I/O, index structure, CTID range scans — apply regardless of language.